 - Providing guidance on GIA's diversity, equity, and inclusion goals and helping develop capacity-building opportunities for the network

-- Assisting in selecting and assessing nominations for the John Feather Equity in Aging Philanthropy Award, presented at the Annual Conference
+- Assisting in selecting and assessing nominations for the John Feather Equity Award, presented at the Annual Conference

 - Working with GIA staff to apply an equity lens to programming and operations